OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/multiple_use/multiple_use.md

-If you want to implement a teaching scenario with several courses, e.g. a course of studies, and many files are to be used in all courses, it is advisable to store these files centrally in the <b>resource folder</b> and then integrate it in the desired courses.
+If you want to implement a teaching scenario with several courses, e.g. a course of studies, and many files are to be used in all courses, it is advisable to store these files centrally in the **resource folder** and then integrate it in the desired courses.

-This has the advantage that you only have to make changes to the files once and they are automatically visible in all linked courses.<br>Typical examples for such files are:
+This has the advantage that you only have to make changes to the files once and they are automatically visible in all linked courses.

+Typical examples for such files are:

 * basic framework conditions,
 * general terms and conditions,
 * organisational information,
 * information on general support and contact persons,
+* cross-course teaching materials
 * etc.

 ## What you need